lzt68/Online-Learning-Implementation/Degenne-Koolen-2019-(Any_Large)Pure_Exploration_with_Multiple_Correct_Answers/README.md

     The behavior of these implementations are the same, while the running efficiency of Sticky_TaS_fast is the best and Sticky_TaS_old is the worse.
     The main difference is how to figure out the first element in $I_t$.
 Sticky_TaS_fast implements an algorithm that can achieves $O(K\log K)$ time complexity in each round.
   + env.py: Define the Gaussian Instance.
+  + Comparison-of-Three-Implementations.ipynb: This notebook compares the three implementations regarding their action and running speed.
+The numeric experiments show that given the same reward, these three implementations always adopt the same action.
+Regarding the execution speed, Sticky_TaS_fast is faster than Sticky-TaS.
+And Sticky-TaS is faster than Sticky_TaS_old.
+The difference of speed will become significant only when $K$ is large enough and $\delta$ is small enough